hugeen/DefendTheDen/README.md

 #### Open Source HTML5 Game ####

-Exterminate the waves of enemies before they reach your character
+Exterminate the waves of enemies before they reach your character. _Defend then den_ is a defense game with a touch of wittiness.

 #### Contributors ####